chrysaliswoon/catris-game/README.md

 The test condition for this code can be read as ""If the user presses the space key then...".

-If the user presses the space key, the Tetris block will do a hard drop and go to the bottom of the grid while making sure it is within the dimensions of the Tetris board.
+If this test condition is true, the Tetris block will do a hard drop and go to the bottom of the grid while making sure it is within the dimensions of the Tetris board.

 ### Week 1: Arrays
 An array is a data structure, and like a number or string, you can assign an array to a variable.
 An array is a list.
 All list items go between square brackets.